hyriver/pynhd/README.rst

 Quickstart
 ----------

-Let's explore capabilities of ``NLDI``.
-We need an instantiate the class first:
+Let's explore the capabilities of ``NLDI``.
+We need to instantiate the class first:

 .. code-block:: python